imvinayak32/namaste-js-notes/notes/season-1/lecture-01.md

 - In the container the first component is **memory component** and the 2nd one is **code component**

 - Memory component has all the variables and functions in key value pairs.
-It is also called **Variable environment**.
+It is also called <mark>Variable environment</mark>.

 - Code component is the place where code is executed **one line** at a time.
-It is also called the **Thread of Execution**.
+It is also called the <mark>Thread of Execution</mark>.

 - JS is a **synchronous**, **single-threaded** language
   - Synchronous:- In a specific synchronous order.